 The coastline is subjected to several geo-morphological changes due to natural processes and manmade activities.
 Shoreline changes are one of the serious problems in several pockets along the Indian coast.
 The shoreline retreat leads to the loss of the beach and consequently to a setback of the coastline that threatens the coastal communities.
 The information of shoreline changes and understanding the trends of sediment pattern in coastal zone are very important in the case of the Indian coast which is thickly populated and where a lot of developmental activities are undertaken along the coast.
 Therefore, there is an increased demand for accurate information regarding past and present trend in shoreline changes and near shore circulation pattern.
 Such information along with seasonal movement of sediment along the coast will be useful to understand cause of erosion, designing navigational channels, breakwaters, jetties etc and deciding disposal grounds for dredged material etc.

 This program was formulated with the aim of characterizing the shoreline using observations at select locations and stabilizing the shoreline at selected sites for demonstration purposes.

-The project will be implemented jointly by NIOT and ICMAM PD.
+The project will be implemented jointly by NIOT and NCCR PD.
 A common project document shall be prepared indicating division of work avoiding overlap among the participating institutions.
-Further, an inter-institutional work group will be formed involving NIOT, ICMAM and other institutions like NIO, CESS, NIT, Universities etc to collaborate in sediment transport studies.
+Further, an inter-institutional work group will be formed involving NIOT, NCCR and other institutions like NIO, CESS, NIT, Universities etc to collaborate in sediment transport studies.
 Being a field extensive project it would be desirable to involve organizations at different locations of the country to ease the observation efforts and better management.

 Efforts would be initiated to integrate data various observation schemes currently operating in the country like tide gauge network, HF Radar, Port monitoring systems, LEO observations, etc into a suitably formatted database for use of coastal engineering community in managing shoreline management issues.